A.F. Budge: History

-The company turned over £1.5m in 1968.
+The company turned over £1.5m in 1968, when the company moved Retford to a former LNER engine depot.
 In January 1969, the Charterhouse Group bought 23% of the company.
 The company hoped to go public in the early 1970s.
 Tony Budge was given an OBE in the 1985 New Year Honours.
 In 1990, Tony Budge was Chairman of the Federation of Civil Engineering Contractors.

+By 1990 Tony Budge was worth £60m.
+On Friday 1 June 1990 at 7.30pm, he was featured on the BBC2 regional series 'Keeping Tracks'.
+In November 1990 he handed out prizes at the Giles School in Old Leake.

 RJB Mining was formed from a management buyout in February 1992 for £107m.

 Mining

 The company had an opencast mine in the 1970s at Esh Winning and West Chevington (Northumberland).
 In the early 1990s, it opened the Whitehouse Colliery, near the former Fontburn Halt railway station.

 In 1991, it operated nine opencast mines.
 In August 1991, British Coal Opencast gave the company a £16m contract for its Colliersdean site in Northumberland.

 Horseracing

 Anthony Frederick Budge liked racehorses, and his company invested in Doncaster Racecourse.
 Danish Flight won the Arkle Challenge Trophy at Cheltenham in 1988; Rock City, ridden by Willie Carson, won the Coventry Stakes at Ascot in 1989; Sharp N' Early won the Gimcrack Stakes at York in 1988 and the Leisure Stakes at Windsor in 1990; Rock City with Willie Carson won the Gimcrack Stakes in 1989 and River Falls won the race in 1991; Uncle Ernie won the Lightning Novices' Chase at Doncaster in 1991; Showbrook won the Woodcote Stakes at Epsom in 1991.
 In the early 1990s, he had 20 horses with trainer Jimmy FitzGerald.

 The company owned Retford Gamston Airport.
 Tony Budge lived at Osberton Hall at Scofton (in Worksop), the former home of Francis Ferrand Foljambe, near the River Ryton, off the B6079 between Worksop and Retford.